TassioCarmo/havard-cs50x-week6-python/README.md

  if you return from a function, you're done, you're going to exit from right at that point

-the moment you declare a variable in python is avaible everywhere
+the moment you declare a variable in python is avaible everywhere even if it's nested in a bunch of functions